 It is the city of Paris in the year 2025 in the movie Chrysalis from director Julien Leclercq and it would appear from the outside looking in that the interior decorators, architects, automotive designers and the clothes designers of the City of Lights are on a Blue and Grey kick.
 Pastels are obviously out.
 I would fit in quite nicely in this future.
-On one side of town Professor Brugen (Marthe Keller) is driving with her lovely daughter Manon (Melanie Thierry) having a pleasant conversation when the pair are broadsided by semi-trailer.
+On one side of town Professor Brugen (Marthe Keller) is driving with her lovely daughter Manon (Melanie Thierry) having a pleasant conversation when the pair are broadsided by a semi-trailer.

 On the other side of town European Police Officer David Hoffman (Albert Dupontel) is enjoying a quiet evening with his fellow police officer wife Sarah (Smadi Wolfman) as the two are engaged in a to the death battle with super vicious criminal Dimitri Nicolov (Alain Figlarz).
 This is complicated by the fact the Nicolov is using what has to be the worlds most lethal machine gun.
 It looks like this thing shoots lasers.
 Unfortunately Sarah lets her guard down just a little bit and thus the already sour Officer Hoffman is now the even more sour widower Hoffman.
 Plus he let Nicolov get away.